This story is part of the Visions of Grandeur short story collection.

 “The prisoners I examined were brought under Zeskar’s control after he spoke to them.
 I don’t know whether my sample was representative or not, but if the god-blessed put wax in their ears to stifle the noise, Zeskar may not be able to control them.”

 “A good thought.”
 Helder rubbed his neck again.
 “Unfortunately, deafness is disastrous in battle.
 However, it would be better than Zeskar controlling them.”
 He resumed walking.
 “I will consider it.”

 They neared the middle of the camp.
 A train of wagons loaded with produce rumbled in.
 Soldiers stared greedily at the provisions, but no one approached the wagons.

 The lieutenant leading the convoy walked over to Helder.
 “General, some nearby farmers generously donated supplies to our war effort.”
 Sian saw different images in his mind.
 Soldiers seizing food from crops.
 Farmers begging them to stop.

-General Helder nodded.
+General Helder nodded toward the lieutenant.
 “Thank you.
 They have our gratitude.
 Bring the food to the cooks and have them send me a message once they have made accurate supply counts.”

 The lieutenant left to tend to his orders.

 Sian swallowed, then glanced up at Helder.
 “With…with all due respect, sir, I’m pretty sure that man is lying.”

 General Helder turned toward her.
 “You’re a bit of a mental eavesdropper.
 But yes; I know.”